sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-10-practice-coding.rst

         .. tab:: Question

-           .. activecode::  ch4Ex2q
+           .. activecode::  code1_10_1
               :language: java
               :autograde: unittest
               :practice: T

               The following code should print "Mary's favorite color is blue".
               However, the code has errors.
 Fix the code so that it compiles and runs correctly.
+              It is not an error for System.out.println to perform string concatenation across several lines of code, but there is a problem with one of the variables in the print statement.
               ~~~~
               public class Test1
               {